zaiisao/Documentation/en/Video/start_call_web.md

 ## Prerequisites

-1. Install a browser supported by the Agora Web SDK, as shown in the following table:
+1. Install a browser supported by the Agora Web SDK, as shown in the following table:     <div class="alert info">Agora recommends using the latest Chrome browser.</div>

    | Platform             | Chrome 58 or later | Firefox 56 or later | Safari 11 or later | Opera 45 or later | QQ Browser 10.5 or later | 360 Secure Browser | WeChat Built-in Browser |
    | :------------------- | :----------------- | :------------------ | :----------------- | :---------------- | :--------- | :----------------- | :---------------------- |